 Page Reviewed / Updated - October 11, 2020

-In addition, or as a possible alternative to the Personal Care program, several other Medicaid programs are available in Arkansas, which provide additional service options.
+In addition to, or as a possible alternative to, the Personal Care program, several other Medicaid programs are available in Arkansas, which provide additional service options.
 Programs such as ARChoices, and the Program of All Inclusive Care for the Elderly (a joint Medicaid & Medicare program) are also designed to facilitate consumer-directed care at home, such as hiring a family member or a friend to provide care.

 Functional and Residence Requirements

 Income and Assets Requirements